torvalds/linux/Documentation/dev-tools/kunit/faq.rst

 What is the difference between a unit test and other kinds of tests?
 ====================================================================
-Most existing tests for the Linux kernel would be categorized as an integration test, or an end-to-end test.
+Most existing tests for the GNU/Linux kernel would be categorized as an integration test, or an end-to-end test.

 - A unit test is supposed to test a single unit of code in isolation.
 A unit